What is a Medical Resident?: A Complete Guide

 • And more

 A medical resident’s primary job is to learn.
-Most medical residents have a lecture period during the day dedicated to conferences and education.
+Most have a lecture period during the day dedicated to conferences and education.
 The rest of the shift is used for residents to complete tasks before leaving.

 How To Become a Medical Resident